SoTArchivalProject/sotarchivalproject.github.io/README.md

 This site and all fan-based translations on it are intended for fan discussions only.
 We will have contents removed upon official request from GW/BL.
 We **WILL NOT** make any charges to the contents, and we **DO NOT** accept any donations.

-Please contact us at sotarchivalproject@gmail.com should you have further questions.
+Please contact us through github issues of this repository should you have further questions.

 <br><br/>